Build Introduction

 The following Unique items are recommended for the Pulverize Druid.

 Rotting Lightbringer places puddles that deal Poisoning damage over time, lasting 7 seconds each.
-Subsequent Casts of Pulverize will send Splashes from Puddles, dealing high damage.
+Subsequent Casts of Pulverize will send Splashes from Puddles, dealing high damage. - More than one puddle can be active at a time, just not overlapped.

-- There are two kinds of splashes: Puddle Splashes that resonate from the puddle on Pulverize cast, and Splash Projectiles that are sent out from the center of the puddle to impact near the edge of the puddle.
+- There are two kinds of splashes—Puddle Splashes that resonate from the puddle on Pulverize cast, and Splash Projectiles that are sent out from the center of the puddle to impact near the edge of the puddle.

 - Puddles and their Splashes increase with Pulverize Size temper.